Pistachio Pesto Pasta

 I like to buy raw nuts in bulk and roast them myself since I use them in so many of my recipes.
 Basil Lemon Pesto and Sicilian Tomato Pesto.
 You can also use pre-roasted, salted nuts – just gently wipe off some of the salt so the sauce doesn’t end up too salty.

-Pecorino instead of Parmesan
+Pecorino Instead of Parmesan

 Italians traditionally use Pecorino Romano cheese for this sauce.
 Made from sheep’s milk, it has a bolder, saltier flavor than Parmesan.
 Use a little less to keep the balance right and prevent the dish from becoming too salty.
 This is why only a small pinch of salt is listed in the recipe.

-Using a blend for pesto
+Using a Blender for Pesto

 You can, but there are a few things to keep in mind: